20LitersAdmin/filterbuildscheduler/README.md

 # README
+## Quick fixes:
+- /leaders has no Edit button unless is_admin
+- /leaders "Email" mailto: not working
+- /leaders is not showing all records
+- rails_admin user is searching by email and location, not name??

+### Policies:
+- Prevent some user types from accessing some parts of rails_admin?

+- Rails_admin#user#edit
+  - prevent some fields from being visible based on user type?
+    - only admins can create admins

+- Rails_admin#destroyable
+  - only available to full admins?

+- User.non_builders scope is missing new roles
+- RailsAdmin#users has no filters for new roles

 ### Should do:
+- rails_admin pjax screws up browser back and forward buttons

+- paper inventory should sort
+  - by tech, and traverse up tree for each tech
+  - Alphabetical by UID or name

 - easy-print report for setup crew:
   - every component and their subs w/ current counts